Salad with Grilled Vegetables, Orzo, and Feta

-Whole Wheat Orzo and Grilled Vegetable Salad with Feta, Olives, and Herbs is loaded with low-glycemic ingredients, but to make it more suitable for phase 2 or 3 of the South Beach Diet I used whole wheat orzo and decreased the amount of pasta in proportion to the other ingredients.
-To make the salad even lower in carbs, you could use even less orzo, or replace it with cauliflower rice for a low-carb salad.
+This Salad with Grilled Vegetables, Orzo, and Feta is loaded with low-glycemic ingredients, but to make it more suitable for phase 2 or 3 of the South Beach Diet I used whole wheat orzo and decreased the amount of pasta in proportion to the other ingredients.
+To make the salad lower in carbs, use even less orzo, or replace it with cauliflower rice for a low-carb salad.

 Find More Recipes Like This One:

 Use the Salad Index to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.